Searching a Compact Architecture for Robust Multi-Exposure Image Fusion: Proposed Method

 where $H,W$ denote the height and width of image.

-Due to the interference by noises and corrupted exposures, source images lack partial details.
+Due to interference by noises and corrupted exposures, source images lack partial details.
 We utilize the Sobel operator to preserve the fine-grained texture details.

-Because of the information deficiency of local region, it is untoward to obtain the global consistency of color distribution.
-Thus, we introduce the discriminator $\mathcal{D}$ from PatchGAN~\cite{liu2019perceptual} to judge the generated results with a global activation map.
-By this constraint, color distribution of whole scene can be guaranteed.
+To address the deficiency of local region information and achieve global consistency in color distribution, we introduce the discriminator $\mathcal{D}$ from PatchGAN~\cite{liu2019perceptual} to judge the generated results with a global activation map.
+By incorporating this constraint, color distribution of whole scene can be guaranteed.
 We introduce the gradient-penalty wasserstein training strategy~\cite{gulrajani2017improved} to conduct the generative adversarial learning. $\ell_\mathtt{Dis}$ is formulated as: